RBoshae/tile-puzzle-solver/README.md

 # Sliding Puzzle Solver Using A*

+In this project I implement the A* search algorithm, using C++ to solve any sliding tile puzzle.

+## Approach

+To solve this problem, I use nodes to contain the state of each puzzle.
+Nodes are connected based on the next possible state of a puzzle.
+The overarching concept is to traverse the graph until the goal state aka a solution is found.

+This is where A* comes in.
+The A* search algorithm is used because it is the best known path-finding and graph traversal algorithm.
+A* is both optimal and complete.

+In essence, A* works by assigning a cost to each node encountered.
+The node with the cheapest cost is and selected to expand, generating the next potential states.

-In this project I implement the A* search algorithm using C++.
-A* is the best path-finding and graph traversal algorithm because it is both optimal and complete.
-A* evaluates nodes by estimating the cost of the cheapest solution through *n*.
-The cheapest solution is estimated by summing the cost to reach the node, *g(n)*, and the cost to get from the node to the goal, *h(n)*.
+The cost of a node is calculated by summing the cost to reach the node, *g(n)*, and cost of the heuristic *h(n)).
+The heuristic cost is the value assigned to get from the node being considerred to the goal node.

+In this project we'll use two heuristics.
+The first heuristic is the manhattan distance.
+The manhattan distance is calculated by how far away a tile is from it's desired location.
+The second heuristic is based on the number of misplaced tiles.

-If you discard the *h(n)* component, the algorithm acts the same as a Uniform-Cost-Search.
+If you discard the heuristic component, the algorithm becomes a Uniform-Cost-Search.

 ## Getting Started